josecyc/neurosleeve/README.md

 ### Our data acquisition method:

-Our dataset includes about 1100 examples for every hand gesture, we are open-sourcing in the hope of beneffiting the community and obtaining feedback.
+Our dataset includes about 1100 examples for every hand gesture, we are open-sourcing it in the hope of beneffiting the community and obtaining feedback.
 To build our dataset we decided to have six hand positions(labels) as well as a neutral position:

 <p align="center">
   <img width="60%" height="60%" src="images/Movements and labels.png">